 - Businesses are lifting their selling prices faster than the region’s historical norm, though this is expected to ease over the next 12 months.
 Profits growth in the North West is joint-fastest with the North East and, with further uplifts expected in the coming year, the North West is the most optimistic region on this measure.

 - Financial challenges appear to be resurfacing as growing concerns.
 This is particularly true for late payments, which are more prominent in the North West than elsewhere, plus the tax burden and bank charges.
 Customer demand has eased but remains a pressing issue, while regulatory requirements are the most widespread.

-- Companies are slightly more optimistic about increasing capital investment and R&D budgets over the next 12 months than in the last year.
+- Companies are raising their capital investment spending and R&D budgets and this is expected to continue over the next 12 months but at a slower pace.

 Business confidence in the North West

 Sentiment in the North West fell in Q4 2023, with the Business Confidence Index now at +3.9.
 Confidence in the region is down from +12.1 in the previous quarter, when it was the most optimistic region of the UK, and is now below the region’s historical average.
 The government’s announcement in October 2023 on cancelling the planned northern section of HS2 likely weighed on sentiment, which is now broadly on par with the UK average (+4.2).

 Healthy domestic sales are likely to have stopped confidence from falling further in the latest quarter.
 At 5.9% year-on-year in Q4 2023, domestic sales rose faster in the North West than any other nation and region in the UK.
 Companies anticipate a slight uplift in the pace of increase in the coming year to 6.4%, which is stronger than elsewhere in the UK.